riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 | target("arch=rv64gc")             | "BASE-FUNC-NAME".zifencei_zicsr_m_f_d_c_a  |
 | target("default")                 | "BASE-FUNC-NAME"                           |

-NOTE: Should mangling name need to consider the feature come form extension dependency?
+NOTE: Should mangling name need to consider the feature come from extension dependency?

-### Runtime Featrue API
+### Runtime Feature API

 Here is the prototype of that API.